salomonxt/salomonxt/README.md

-- 👋 Hi, I’m @salomonxt
+- 👋 Hi, I’m salomon
 - 👀 I’m interested in woman
 - 🌱 I’m currently learning everything is possible
-- 💞️ I’m looking to collaborate with woman
+- 💞️ I’m looking to collaborate with aliens
 - 📫 How to reach me ?
-Hugh
 - 😄 Pronouns: ...
 SuperMen
 - ⚡ Fun fact: ...
 I like cows